thiagobien/ACL/workshop/06_Monitoring_as_a_Service/03_Tagging_of_Services/README.md

-## Step 2: Search for Services with Tag
+## Step 2: Search for Services by Tag
 It will take about 30s until the tags are automatically applied to the services.
 1. Go to Transaction & services
 1. Click in "Filtered by" edit field